intellistream/StreamProcessing_ReadingList/README.md

 Stream Processing Systems ReadingList
 --
 Reading list of research works at stream processing.
 PR are welcome!
+Those can be treated as the "must-read entry books" to enter the field of stream processing.

 # General Stream Processing